Westringia fruticosa ‘Blue Gem’

 info

-Needs little water.
+Needs little water once established.
 Mixes well with California natives or succulents.
+Better appearance with occasional summer irrigation, especially in hot, inland areas.

 hardy